danielhk/local_manifest/README.md

 local_manifest.xml
 ==================

-The local_manifest.xml which list the extra resouces required for each port of ROMs
+The local_manifest.xml which list the extra resouces required for porting cm-12.0

 Licensed under GPL v3